 Why Can’t I Stop?
 By John Grant

-Targeting risky, unwise and irrational behavioral traits, this story focuses on avoiding expensive and dangerous compulsions such as gambling, alcohol and drug addiction.
-It explains why it is so difficult to stop this kind of behavior in a manner which is easy to read for those suffering from the compulsion, or for their family and friends.
+Targeting risky, unwise, and irrational behavioral traits, this story focuses on avoiding expensive and dangerous compulsions such as gambling, alcohol, and drug addiction.
+It explains why it is so difficult to stop this kind of behavior in a manner that is easy to read for those suffering from the compulsion or for their family and friends.
 Diagnosis, treatments, and symptoms are all talked about in this informative and interesting guide to compulsion.

 Alcoholics Anonymous – The Big Book